aashreys/docker-mongo-auth/README.md

 # docker-mongo-auth
-A Docker Image config for MongoDB on Docker which makes it easy to create an Admin, a Database and a Database Owner when the container is first launched.
+A Docker Image for MongoDB which makes it easy to create an Admin, a Database and a Database User when the container is first launched.

 # Customization
 The Dockerfile contains a number of enviroment variables which you can customize to set up Mongo.